-Glazed brick manufacturers established by Henry Victor Allen when he took over the Halifax Glazed Brick Works in the Walterclough valley.
+Glazed brick manufacture was established by Henry Victor Allen when he took over the Halifax Glazed Brickworks in the Walterclough valley.
 He converted the works to manufacture refractory bricks.
-Their Selfrac refractory bricks were world famous.
+Their Selfrac refractory bricks were world-famous.

-Ron Young – Hi, I worked for GR Stein for about 15 years from 1965 to 1980, spending a couple of them as lab technician at Allens in the mid/late 1970’s.
+Ron Young – Hi, I worked for GR Stein for about 15 years from 1965 to 1980, spending a couple of them as a lab technician at Allens in the mid/late 1970s.
 At that time they were manufacturing the Selfrac range of insulating bricks and in the last 3 to 6 months were developing a product based on clay and sawdust as opposed to the clay, expanded polystyrene and sawdust products we’d manufactured before.
 In both cases, however, the bricks were dried in some of the numerous large sheds that the video, then set in the kiln and fired with an oil burner.
-Firing was “interesting” to say the least as, up to about (if I remember correctly) 300 degrees the kiln fireman had to keep the kiln burner pumping heat in, but above this temperature the sawdust and polystyrene “struck” and caught fire and it was then the fireman’s job to shut off the burners and control the temperature using dampers.
-After firing and cooling the bricks were ground to final shape and size before being packed and despatched.
-If my memory serves me correctly we made three grades of selfrac:- 23, 26 and 28.
-These being the service temperatures in hundreds of degrees Fahrenheit 2300, 2600 and 2800)
+The firing was “interesting” to say the least as, up to about (if I remember correctly) 300 degrees the kiln fireman had to keep the kiln burner pumping heat in, but above this temperature, the sawdust and polystyrene “struck” and caught fire and it was then the fireman’s job to shut off the burners and control the temperature using dampers.
+After firing and cooling the bricks were ground to their final shape and size before being packed and despatched.
+If my memory serves me correctly we made three grades of Selfrac:- 23, 26 and 28.
+These being the service temperatures in hundreds of degrees Fahrenheit 2300, 2600 and 2800).

-05/10/2016 – Following information from ex employees at the Manuel Works I once again believe that this SELFRAC insulating brick was made there, certainly from 1990 to 2001.
-Two ex employees remember making them from clay and polystyrene balls.
-The balls melting away in the furnace to leave the light insulating blocks.
-They also recall that the original method of production used sawdust as opposed to the polystyrene balls or pellets.
+05/10/2016 – The following information from ex-employees at the Manuel Works I once again believe that this SELFRAC insulating brick was made there, certainly from 1990 to 2001.
+Two ex-employees remember making them from clay and polystyrene balls.
+The balls melt away in the furnace to leave the light insulating blocks.
+They also recall that the original method of production used sawdust as opposed to polystyrene balls or pellets.

-Update – 11/01/2016 – Many thanks to John Bramall for information.
+Update – 11/01/2016 – Many thanks to John Bramall for this information.
 He worked for GR-S 1972 (Research Labs, Worksop) and then in 1975- 1983 in their commercial/sales/contracts section (Sheffield HQ) was probably the high point of BSC – the main customer.
 The steel closures started around 1980 following the steel industry strike.
 He also worked for Dyson Refractories (1964-1969 summer holiday production jobs, and 1969/70 (production) and 1974/75 (Quality assurance) – all Stannington, Sheffield works.